We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Consumers are becoming more tech-savvy and taking their health into their own hands — and this is a good thing.

-Home test kits, in particular, are often cheaper than in-office visits and can help uncover any health concerns.
+Home test kits, in particular, are often cheaper than in-office visits and may help uncover any health concerns you’re having.
 Results can easily be sent to your healthcare professional for a follow-up appointment.